 When animation mode is activated, the display will animate once every 10 minutes between 6pm and midnight.
 This can be turned on or off in the settings.
 See the video above to see the cryptic effect.

 Kisai X uses a rechargeable battery so you don't need to worry about battery replacement.
 Just connect to your computer for a few hours to charge and one full charge will last around a month.
-There are more than 300 charges in one battery.

 Each part of Kisai X has been individually designed and manufactured, including the case, strap and uniquely programmed display.
 It was developed from a concept submitted to the Tokyoflash Design Studio Blog.